pius/tamarind/README.txt

 Note that this release is not intended for production use.
 Please consider all pre-1.0 releases "developer" releases.

 Oh, and where does the name come from?
 Well, the Old Testament, Koran, and Torah refer to the Tree of Knowledge in the Garden of Eden as a Tamarind tree.
 (Book of Enoch 31:4).
+Each ontology Tamarind supports is referred to as a branch.

 ==Installation